 The process of interpreting Psalm 110:1 surely starts with an understanding of transliterations, translations, and context.
 However, it also requires the teaching and confirmation of Yahweh’s Spirit (Pro 3:5, Psalm 25:5, 1 Cor 3:19, 1 Cor 2:14).

-This analysis of Psalm 110:1 and Matthew 22:42-45 is significant because it addresses the false teaching that suggests two Lords, referred to as God, were engaged in a heavenly conversation.
+This analysis of Psalm 110:1 is significant because it addresses the false teaching that suggests two Lords, referred to as God, were engaged in a heavenly conversation.

-Furthermore, it has “revolutionary” implications regarding scriptural consistency, revealing Yahweh alone as Savior.
+Moreover, this study guide presents “revolutionary” implications for scriptural consistency, asserting that Yahweh alone is the Savior serving as a prime example.
 For our Messiah to be Savior, He must also be Yahweh.
-This is the Key to Interpreting Psalm 110:1 and the Holy Scriptures as a whole.
+This understanding is one of the keys necessary to interpret Psalm 110:1 and many other verses in the Bible.

 We are called to study, understand, and then accurately interpret the Old and New Testament Scriptures, ensuring they are harmonious and not contradictory (Eph 4:14, 2 Tim 2:15-16, 4:3-4, Rom 16:17).